System Status and Resource Monitoring

 - As of z/OSMF V1R13, the name of the Sysplex Status task was changed to System Status, and the name of the Monitoring Desktops task was changed to Resource Monitoring.

-- As of z/OSMF V2R1, the data gatherers for Windows system complexes (System x) are integrated into z/OSMF along with the data gatherers for AIX (System p) and Linux (System z and System x) system complexes, which were integrated in z/OSMF V1R13.
+- As of z/OSMF V2R1, the data gatherers for Windows system complexes (System x) are integrated into z/OSMF along with the data gatherers for AIX (Power Systems) and Linux (z Systems and System x) system complexes, which were integrated in z/OSMF V1R13.

 - In-context application linking between the Resource Monitoring task and the Workload Management task and between the System Status task and the Workload Management task is provided as of z/OSMF V1R13 with APAR PM74508 and APAR PM74517.